adam124312/Dark-Fort/README.md

     - water
     - zombies
     - wood (to make fortifications)
+    - herbs (for vaccines)
 - squads
     - zombie hunting
     - relative safe movement
     - almost always they return infected with unknown disease
     - squads are autonomic, they will act according to set policies (e.g. use ammo, be careful / be fast)
+    - experimenting on zombies may lead to "reprogramming them" and use in defence
 - diseases
     - most deseases are harmless, a few are deadly
     - mutating constantly